Minnesota foster care and adoption guidelines

 Agency contact and orientation information

-The State Department of Human Services has contracted with Foster Adopt Minnesota to oversee the state adoption exchange and provide pre- and post-placement information to support to foster, adoptive, and kinship families and the professionals who work with them.
+The State Department of Children, Youth, and Families has contracted with Foster Adopt Minnesota to oversee the state adoption exchange and provide pre- and post-placement information to support foster care providers, adoptive families, and kinship caregivers, and the professionals who work with them.

-• Education program: Online and statewide in-person workshops on a wide range of topics relevant to adoptive, foster, and kinship families
+- Education: Offering online and statewide in-person workshops and and pre-recorded webinars on a wide range of topics relevant to adoptive, foster, and kinship families.

-• Zero Kids Waiting program: Online and phone-based information about adoption, foster care and kinship care in Minnesota.
+- Zero Kids Waiting program: Provides statewide information about adoption, foster care, and kinship care based on the individual needs of Minnesota families and children.

-• HELP and Permanency Services program: Warmline for kinship, foster and adoptive parents, and professionals providing post-permanency support and guidance, and referral to therapeutic and supportive services
+- HELP and Permanency Services program: A warmline for kinship caregivers, foster care providers and adoptive parents, and professionals providing post-permanency support and guidance, and referral to therapeutic and supportive services.

 Contact us: Foster Adopt Minnesota